 Lukáš Čeliš

-The book exchange box in Barrandov was created based on a design by Lukáš Čeliš.
-Its television-shaped appearance reflects Barrandov’s cinematic character.
-Although it is not strictly an artwork, we consider it a beautiful, meaningful, and original element of the public space.
-In addition to referencing the area’s local identity, it also carries a dimension of human generosity, as it creates space for sharing books and stories among people.
+The little free library in Barrandov was created based on a design by Lukáš Čeliš.
+Its appearance, inspired by a classic vacuum-screen television, reflects Barrandov’s cinematic character.
+Although it is more of an urban furniture element than a traditional work of art, we see it as a beautiful, meaningful, and original feature of the public space.
+It speaks to the identity of the המקום and also carries a sense of generosity and the sharing of stories between people.

 Sun and Moon